AI Alignment Strategies

 Introduction

-As artificial intelligence continues to evolve, it becomes more powerful, autonomous, and deeply integrated into human life.
-But with that power comes risk.
-What happens when machines misinterpret human intent—or worse, follow instructions too literally without understanding the values behind them?
-That’s where AI alignment strategies come in.
-These strategies aim to ensure that intelligent systems behave in ways that match human goals, values, and safety expectations.
+As artificial intelligence evolves, it’s becoming more powerful, autonomous, and integrated into daily life.
+But with that power comes significant risk.
+What happens when machines misinterpret human intent — or worse, follow instructions too literally, without understanding the values behind them?

-This blog explores the concept of AI alignment, the challenges involved, and the strategies being used today to develop safe, ethical, and reliable artificial intelligence.
+This blog explores the concept of AI alignment, key challenges, and current strategies used to build safe, ethical, and reliable AI systems.

 • Outer Alignment: This layer focuses on whether the AI is optimizing for the objective its developers have specified.
 In other words, does the AI follow the intended goals set by its creators, ensuring it works within the framework defined by human programmers?